userfrosting/learn/03.installation/02.requirements/02.essential-tools-for-php/docs.md

 3. It makes it easier for you and your team to keep track of changes in your code, and allows your team to work simultaneously on different features;
 4. It makes it easy to deploy and update your code on your production server (if you're using a VPS or dedicated hosting).

 **git is not the same as GitHub!** GitHub is a "social coding" company, while git is the open-source software around which GitHub was built.
 Many open source projects choose to use GitHub to host their git repositories, because GitHub offers free hosting for public repositories.
 However, you should be aware that there are other companies that offer free git hosting such as Atlassian (Bitbucket).
-Unlike GitHub, Atlassian also offers free _private_ repositories.
+Both also offers free _private_ repositories.
 You can also [set up your own server to host repositories](http://stackoverflow.com/a/5507556/2970321), or use a third-party package such as Gitlab, which has GitHub/Bitbucket-like features such as issue tracking, code review, etc.

 ### Installing git (MacOS)